 I had a full body massage which was fantastic.
 The therapist – Rachel – was excellent.
 She ascertained what I wanted to get out of the massage and if there were any particular areas to focus on (I wanted a relaxing massage but my lower back and neck to have a good work out!)
 My Mum and daughter chose a facial with a massage.
 They both reported that their treatments were superb with the hot stone massage receiving particularly high acclaim.

 We also had a manicure each – such a treat.
 Again our therapists were lovely – friendly and professional.
 We chose our nail varnish which we received with a nail file at the end of the manicure.
 I thought this was a lovely touch.

 We had a fantastic break at Hoar Cross Hall Spa Hotel.
 Everything was perfect – the setting, the spa, the food and the treatments are excellent.
 Check out the Hoar Cross Spa Hotel website where you can find information about everything this idyllic spa hotel has to offer.
-I was rather excited to discover they have a Twilight Spa experience every Thursday from 6pm to 9.30 pm!
+Read all about my next visit which was an evening twilight Spa experience at Hoar Cross Hall

 Disclaimer – We received some complimentary treatments from Hoar Cross Spa Hotel for the purposes of this review but all views expressed are purely and totally my own.

 PIN – A LUXURY SPA EXPERIENCE AT HOAR CROSS HALL SPA HOTEL